rjohnsen/threathunting-book/content/part-1/introduction/the-threathunter-persona.md

 | Physics | Electronics | Mechanical Engineering | Statistics |
 | Earth and Environmental Sciences | | Electrical Engineering | |

+The subjects should as we well be seen in connection with other topics in this article for clarity on topics important to being a threat hunter.

 ##### Degrees

-Degrees act as milestones in a continuous learning journey.
-I typically observe that degrees build on one another, deepening technical understanding while opening doors to more specialized cybersecurity fields:
+Degrees serve as milestones in a continuous learning journey for cybersecurity professionals.
+Typically, degrees build upon one another, deepening technical understanding while opening doors to more specialized cybersecurity fields.
+This progression can be visualized as follows:

 ```mermaid
 flowchart LR